yannik603/Smash-Ultimate-Bot/README.md

-A Bluetooth card to use the Bluetooth Emulator [PyTorch](https://pytorch.org/) [Tensorflow](https://www.tensorflow.org/install) optional for Tensorboard [NXBT](NXBT) Emulates a Bluetooth controller - only works on Linux systems
+A Bluetooth card to use the Bluetooth Emulator [PyTorch](https://pytorch.org/) [Tensorflow](https://www.tensorflow.org/install) optional for Tensorboard [NXBT](https://github.com/Brikwerk/nxbt) Emulates a Bluetooth controller - only works on Linux systems

+>Run preview.py to make sure the capture card device number is configured correctly and to check if nxbt can connect to the switch
+>`cap = cv2.VideoCapture(0) #change to 0 or 1 depending on your device`

+Run qlearning.py and follow the instructions

 ## How it works

+![Dash then attack](https://github.com/yannik603/Smash-Ultimate-Bot/blob/main/ReadmePics/DashThenAttack.gif)

 At first, the image is passed and resized

-![Dash then attack](https://github.com/yannik603/Smash-Ultimate-Bot/blob/main/ReadmePics/DashThenAttack.gif)

 The model then takes an action and waits for the end lag of the movement to end.

 ![Frame Data](https://github.com/yannik603/Smash-Ultimate-Bot/blob/main/ReadmePics/FrameData.gif)